bbx10/node-cc2540/README.md

 # cc2uart -- node-cc2540

 node.js support for the TI CC2540 UART service.
-The CC2540 is programmable so there is no guarantee this works with all boards.
+The CC2540 is programmable so there is no guarantee this works with all boards with the CC2540 chip.

 This module is built on [noble](https://www.npmjs.com/package/noble) so it should work where ever noble works.

+See also [nrfuart](https://github.com/bbx10/node-nRF8001) if using the nRF8001 or nRF51822 chip.

 ## Tested configurations